Course Catalog » Implementation Science 247

 School: Graduate Division

-Department: Clinical Research Program
+Department: Clinical and Epidemiological Research Program

 Prerequisites: Experience working/volunteering within an organization.
 Ideally, this will be a healthcare organization you work in now or if not, then in the past.